 You’d have experienced yourself that busier you are, more productive you are.
 Whatever comes to your desk, you just want to finish it fast.
 It’s like Newton’s Law of Inertia- Things in motion, want to stay in motion.
 Things at rest, want to stay at rest.

 #Working Outside Home Can Do Wonders

-However, in this lockdown period, working in the garden or in the balcony would be a good option too.
+However, in this lockdown period, working in the garden or balcony would be a great option too.
 Well, there is just this one place you should avoid- the bed.
-It’s fine if you’re sick but one should avoid using the bed as a workspace as the results come out are least productive.
+It’s fine when you’re sick, but one should avoid working on bed, as the results come out would be least productive.

 General Report About Remote Working Worldwide